Book Discovery Call

 Solution

-Use just enough clamping pressure to squeeze a small amount of epoxy from the joint.
+Use only enough pressure to squeeze out a small amount.
+See Clamping.